skeoop/skeoop.github.io/docs/Coding-Guidelines.md

 * Avoid global variables
 * Return results, don't print them
 * Fail fast (return error or throw exception when data or params are invalid)
+* Handle or propagate all exceptions that might reasonably occur

 These guidelines are similar to the style standard in the MITx course [Software Construction in Java](https://courses.edx.org/courses/course-v1:MITx+6.005.1x+3T2016/),